Nested Conditionals

 Also known as: nested if, if inside if

 Conditional statements placed inside other conditional statements, creating multiple levels of decision-making.
-Many real-world decisions require multiple checks.
+Many real-world decisions require multiple sequential checks.

 ๐Ÿ’ก Intuition